Dicklesworthstone/sassaman_and_dingledine_on_remailers_at_blackhat_2003/README.md

 But you can send dummy messages between nodes in the system, and they will always just look like encrypted stuff until they get to the node that says, I am the end of the dummy message, and by the way, I was a dummy message, and then that node drops it.
 So there's no worry about losing public-private keys for nodes through dummies.
 However, this does only cover internal traffic.
 It gets to the last node, I'm a dummy, I'm dropped, it doesn't do anything for the users.
 If you want dummy traffic with users, the users need to be sending the dummy messages, and they actually need to be going somewhere.

 If we have dummies that are being sent by the users and not delivered anywhere, somebody watching this may be able to figure out a percentage of that person's messages being dummies and so forth.
 Really the best dummy messages for a user are other users' legitimate traffic.
-So if you stop there, basically you get the current mix master design.
-The improvement on cyberpunk remailers that's been running on the internet since 95.
+So if you stop there, basically you get the current Mixmaster design, the improvement on cyberpunk remailers that's been running on the internet since '95.
 We will get to that later in the talk.

-The first answer to that is you want the users to anonymize their communications to the NIMS server, but they still have a public-private key pair which is associated only with that NIMS, and then they can authenticate their communications, but they can still be anonymous.
-Are you asking about the NIMS server or the stats servers with the keys?
-NIMS server, right.
-In order to communicate with the NIMS server, you do have to go through...
-You want to be anonymous talking to the NIMS server, so you want to create messages that...
+The first answer to that is you want the users to anonymize their communications to the Nymserver, but they still have a public-private key pair which is associated only with that NIMS, and then they can authenticate their communications, but they can still be anonymous.
+Are you asking about the Nymserver or the stats servers with the keys?
+Nymserver, right.
+In order to communicate with the Nymserver, you do have to go through...
+You want to be anonymous talking to the Nymserver, so you want to create messages that...
 All your control messages should be email messages.
-That's how a good NIMS server is designed, and you send them all through a chain of remailers just as though it's a one-way anonymous message.
+That's how a good Nymserver is designed, and you send them all through a chain of remailers just as though it's a one-way anonymous message.

+### Spam and Abuse

 I have given full 90-minute talks on abuses, so I don't want to go too deeply into that.
 The short answer is spam is not really an issue with high-latency remailer systems except with Usenet spam, because as I will get into in the second part of this talk, it does not make economic sense for a spammer to use a remailer system when there's so many better ways of sending spam.
 If you're using a...
 I'm getting ahead of myself here, but in order to be anonymous, you have to behave like everybody else.
 Not everybody sends billions of messages.
 So if you're sending millions of messages, you're pretty much caught.

 Also, those messages do get delayed over time, because as far as the system is concerned, a spam attack is not really any different than a flooding attack and so forth.
 It can't tell, so with pooling, those messages will then be trickled out to your recipients.
 The point here is spammers don't do this, because it doesn't make sense for them.
 We should save this discussion of what actually happens for Part 2.
 Yeah, that really is a Part 2 issue.

+### Improvements to Mixmaster

 The goal of Part 1 is to give everybody a crash course in what ought to happen so that we can compare that to what does happen.
 Okay, so now that we've gone through Mixmaster, let's go through a couple of improvements that needed to happen on Mixmaster.
 One of them is the passive subpoena attack, and I talk about it as subpoena, but it could also be the passive go beat somebody up attack.
 It doesn't have to just be a jurisdiction issue.
 The idea is Eve records messages, and then later on, she shows up and says, hey, decrypt this thing for me.